 The Norfolk Spring Tides are the biggest and best tides for witnessing the thousands of birds feeding on the mudflats, being pushed closer to shore.
-During a Spring Tide most if not all of the estuary is consumed by the sea and submerged underwater.
-Out on the mud and sand flats you’ll see thousands of wading birds feeding at low tide, as the tides rises, the mud and sand flats disappear underwater and the birds are suddenly forced to move closer into shore by the incoming sea.
+During this event most if not all of the estuary is consumed by the sea and submerged underwater.

 I wanted to share some recent images of Red Squirrel’s from a site in England.
 This area is managed by the wildlife trust who keep an eye on this population that were almost wiped out several years ago due to the squirrel pox virus.

 The Rowan berry tree in my garden has almost been stripped of its berries now.
 For over a week many birds have gorged on its ripe berries.
 I’ve shared some pictures in a previous blog post of the Blackbirds.

 With the seasons now becoming colder and the sun lower in the sky.
 It’s the time of year that will offer you a softer, more angled light.
 Which can present the photographer with endless opportunities for dramatic images of wildlife.